zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

         self.maxPP = self.maxPP + increment
         self.save()

-    # Lets ensure that when clean is ran against our Model we check that PP is not greater than Max PP
+    # Let's ensure that when clean is ran against our Model we check that PP is not greater than Max PP
     def clean(self):
         if self.pp > self.maxPP:
             raise ValidationError("PP can't be higher than Max PP")